owlbarn/tutorial/chapters/neural-network.md

 The following code defines the layer and network type, both are OCaml record types.

 Also note that for each layer, besides the matrix multiplication, we also added an extra *bias* parameter.
 The bias vector influences the output without actually interacting with the data.
-Each linear layer performs the following calculation where $a$ is a non-linear activation function.
+Each linear layer performs the following calculation where $$a$$ is a non-linear activation function.

 $$ y = a(x \times w + b) $$